 Not minor if: The 70.72 evaluation involved a safety-related modification and one or more deficiencies were found with the 70.72 evaluation when reviewed by the inspector.
 Specifically, one or more of the questions on the form were incorrectly answered as “no” instead of “yes” with regards to whether the change impacted the ISA.
 The inspector concluded that the licensee should have obtained prior NRC approval for the change by submitting a license amendment.

-Example c: During a system walkdown of IROFS, the inspector determined that a P&ID does not match the as-built configuration of the component/system.
+Example 4c: During a system walkdown of IROFS, the inspector determined that a P&ID does not match the as-built configuration of the component/system.

 The violation: The licensee failed to implement management measures (configuration management) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of 10 CFR 70.61.
 Specifically, the licensee failed to keep drawings and design information up-to-date as a result of facility modifications.

-Minor because: The discrepancy is administrative in nature (e.g., typo, incorrect symbol, missing date, etc…); or the discrepancy is technical, but does not adversely impact the ability of an IROFS to perform its safety function.
+Minor because: The discrepancy is administrative in nature (e.g., typo, incorrect symbol, missing date, etc.…); or the discrepancy is technical but does not adversely impact the ability of an IROFS to perform its safety function.

 Not minor if: The discrepancy adversely impacts the ability of an IROFS to perform its safety function (e.g., missing, installed in wrong location, configuration does not match description in ISA, etc…).

-Example d: The inspectors identified that the licensee failed to obtain the necessary interdisciplinary safety reviews for a recent design change that impacted nuclear criticality safety.
+Example 4d: The inspectors identified that the licensee failed to obtain the necessary interdisciplinary safety reviews for a recent design change that impacted nuclear criticality safety.
 The design change was not considered a like kind change.

 The violation: The licensee failed to obtain the necessary interdisciplinary safety reviews for a recent design change that impacted nuclear criticality safety.
 The license application requires the licensee to follow procedures.
 The licensee’s change control procedure requires that changes which do not qualify as like-kind changes be evaluated and approved before the change is made and the ISA is modified.